Syrian revolution: Background

-Factors contributing to social unrest in Syria include socio-economic stress caused by the Iraqi conflict (2003–present), as well as the most intense drought ever recorded in the region.
-For decades, the Syrian economy, army and government had been dominated patronage networks of Ba'ath party elites and Alawite clients loyal to Assad family.
-Assad dynasty held a firm grip over most sectors of the Syrian economy and corruption was endemic in the public and private sectors.
+Factors contributing to social disenchantment in Syria include socio-economic stress caused by the Iraqi conflict, as well as the most intense drought ever recorded in the region.
+For decades, the Syrian economy, army and government had been dominated by patronage networks of Ba'ath party elites and Alawite clients loyal to the Assad family.
+The Assad dynasty held a firm grip over most sectors of the Syrian economy and corruption was endemic in the public and private sectors.
 The pervasive nature of corruption had been a source of controversy within the Ba'ath party circles as well as the wider public; as early as the 1980s.
-The persistence of corruption, sectarian bias, nepotism and widespread bribery that existed in party, bureaucracy and military led to popular anger that resulted in the large-scale protests of the Revolution.
+The persistence of corruption, sectarian bias, nepotism and widespread bribery that existed in party, bureaucracy and military led to popular anger that resulted in the large-scale protests of the revolution.
+Describing the presidency of Bashar al-Assad, his exiled cousin Ribal al-Assad stated in 2010, months before the start of the revolution: "He is still governing under the ghost of his father.
+Each person in Syria has an interest in the secret service.
+Bashar should have declared national unity as soon as he took over.
+He did things bit by bit, with internet cafes and so on.
+But it was not enough.
+There was no real change."

 Minor protests calling for government reforms began in January, and continued into March.
 At this time, massive protests were occurring in Cairo against Egyptian President Hosni Mubarak, and in Syria on 3 February via the websites Facebook and Twitter, a "Day of Rage" was called for by activists against the government of Bashar al-Assad, to be held on Friday, 4 February.
 This did not result in protests.